Distinctive Competence

 The Intelligence of Motion

-MOVEMENT HAS AN INTELLIGENCE.
-Wellness Through Movement (WTM) uses this “intelligence” to CHANGE behavior.
+Movement has an intelligence foundational for cognitive development.
+Wellness Through Movement (WTM) uses this “intelligence” to change behavior.

 The WTM approach delves deep into cognitive functioning by keenly observing movement patterns.
 It transforms learning into a rich, experiential journey where the sensations derived from motion—direct attention toward a profound understanding of our perceptions.
 Here, action evolves beyond mere physical exercise; it becomes a dynamic network of neuro-feedback patterns communicating intricately with the whole person.
 Engagement in doing, thinking, speaking, and listening all embodies unique patterns of neuro-feedback.
 In this framework, the Sensory Body acts as a powerful wide-angle lens that refines our brain’s awareness of a physician within.
 This “physician” has the capabilities to nurture our sense of self by learning through these intricate mind-body sensations.
 When movement fuses with cognition, it paves the way for cognitive development that is rooted in our unique movement tendencies.